 Let’s not forget about some Kickstarter exclusives, games out of print, or vintage games.
 You can sell those for much more than you spent on them.
 Investing in such games be a hobby in itself.
 Purchase wisely (don’t buy every junk you see) and you could make nice money out of a hobby.

 You can even play board games alone.
 Sometimes you just can’t go through the process of setting up and organizing a social event.
-Luckily, plenty of board games are suitable for such solo occasions (see my lists of thematic and strategy solo board games) and they have some clear advantages over video games, being a lot more engaging (you have to use your whole brain to immerse yourself, strategize and run the game, while video games do a lot of those things for your, leaving your brain under-stimulated).
+Luckily, plenty of board games are suitable for such solo occasions (see my lists of solo board games) and they have some clear advantages over video games, being a lot more engaging (you have to use your whole brain to immerse yourself, strategize and run the game, while video games do a lot of those things for your, leaving your brain under-stimulated).

 As you can see, board games are an excellent way to spend your leisure time.
 But, as with other things, don’t fall into the trap of overdoing it.
 Board games communities are full of pictures of shelves, filled with board games (they call them “shelfies”).
 Some collections go into hundreds of titles.

 I can’t help to ask myself how many of those games made it to the table.
 And how many of those received the gameplay time they require and deserve.
 I get my answer when I see a lot of those games still wrapped in plastic.
 But if you can afford that, it’s your money after all.